microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/user-setup.md

 . .\src\scripts\security.ps1
 ```

-1. Sign in to Azure as the Administrator of the Entra ID tenant.
+1. Sign in to Azure as the Global Administrator of the Entra ID tenant.
 Use the PowerShell script to call Azure CLI to sign in

 ```pwsh
 Invoke-AzureLogin